125125/ChaturbateUI-Addon/README.md

 </ul>
 <h1>Created By:</h1>
 <b>Tok124</b>
+<h1>Comming Features</h1>
+in version 1.0.1 users will have the opptunity to add their own gifs to the list that will be send when clicking the send gifs button.
 <h1>IMPORTANT INFORMATION</h1>
 The send gifs button will most likely not work unless you're a moderator or broadcaster since it will be seen as spam.
 But it has been tested as a moderator and it does work properly, The gifs that are being sent are :goaltipshowpp :SATISFIED :follow123 :rate59